-These groups are beneficial to clients, especially when utilized well after their program has ended.
+These groups benefit clients, primarily when utilized well after their program has ended.
 The following benefits work together to give the best possible chance of continued success.

-- Oftentimes, clients who are struggling with addiction feel isolated and alone.
-This can actually feed their addiction and cause a relapse.
+Often, clients who are struggling with addiction feel isolated and alone.
+This can feed their addiction and cause a relapse.
 Forming meaningful connections during these groups can provide a leg up in remaining sober and avoiding relapse.

-- Clients are able to identify early warning signs of relapse through education and skill development.
-They can use the coping mechanisms they learned in group to prevent relapse.
+- Clients can identify early warning signs of relapse through education and skill development.
+They can use the coping mechanisms they learned in the group to prevent relapse.

 - Surrounding yourself with people who hold you accountable is vital.
-They’ll help you see when certain behaviors may be causing you to move towards relapse.
+They’ll help you see when certain behaviors may be causing you to move toward relapse.

 - Relapse prevention groups offer a means of aftercare to clients.
 They provide the necessary structure once treatment programs end.

-- Relapse prevention groups are a great opportunity for client’s to discuss specific struggles they may be facing.
+- Relapse prevention groups are an excellent opportunity for clients to discuss specific struggles they may be facing.
 The support and ideas offered by other members can help clients develop problem-solving skills.

-- Clients can also use these groups to help build coping skills, healthy habits, and life skills that will make remaining sober much easier.
-If someone who is struggling sees their group members participating in specific activities or habits that are working, they are more likely to begin those activities in hopes that they will work for them.
+- Clients can also use these groups to help build coping skills, healthy habits, and life skills to make remaining sober much more manageable.
+If someone struggling sees their group members participating in specific activities or habits that are working, they are likely to begin those activities in hopes that they will work for them.

-Relapse prevention groups and plans are a critical step in the recovery process for all clients.
+Relapse prevention groups and plans are critical steps in the recovery process for all clients.
 But some benefit more than others.

 - Clients who have relapsed before can benefit from the continued structure that these programs provide.